Jarrod McCartney: Writing our own Greater Nebraska stories

 For far too long, the narrative about rural America has been about its decline.
 We hear story after story about how there are no jobs, no housing, and little hope.
 We’ve been told time and time again that you shouldn’t put too many resources into places like Red Cloud because you won’t get a good return on investment.
 Rural America, the critics say, is slowly dying.
 Imagine the audacity then, of not only deciding to build a new hotel in a town of about 1,000 people 60 miles from the closest interstate, but also declining the opportunity to build a cheap chain hotel on the edge of town in favor of rehabilitating a dilapidated historic building to the tune of almost $9 million.

-Our decision to finally fulfill the long-held dream of creating high quality lodging and dining experiences in Red Cloud to meet the needs of the thousands of Willa Cather fans, Red Cloud High School alumni, outdoor enthusiasts, lovers of history, and everyone else that visits Red Cloud was borne not just out of the desire to tap into an underserved market, but to help make the community of Red Cloud sustainable for years to come.
+Our decision to finally fulfill the long-held dream of creating high-quality lodging and dining in Red Cloud came from more than just a desire to tap into an underserved market.
+We wanted to meet the needs of thousands of Willa Cather fans, Red Cloud High School alumni, outdoor enthusiasts, history lovers, and other visitors.
+More importantly, we aimed to help make Red Cloud sustainable for years to come.

 I’m a proud supporter of Nebraska Community Foundation (NCF) and chair our local NCF affiliated fund in Red Cloud.
 In the NCF network, we believe wholeheartedly in the idea of asset-based community development.
 We believe that rural communities can thrive by building upon their existing assets rather than waiting for external forces to align and save our rural places.
 Here in Red Cloud that means leveraging the unique assets we are blessed to have because of our connection to Willa Cather and the history of the American West.
 Luckily for us, the Willa Cather Foundation and its supporters created an amazing infrastructure over the last 70 years for us to build upon.